aqsc/aqsc.github.io/_pages/about.md

 **Jan.
 2020 – 2022**
 Led projects and teams on **human-machine interaction (HMI)** for XR, smart TV, and smart camera products.
 These technologies have been deployed in products including Huawei Smart TV and XR devices.

-We developed a robust **single-camera HMI system** and further improved its robustness and smoothness with a **dual-camera architecture**.
+We developed a robust **single-camera HMI system** and further improved its robustness and smoothness with a **dual-camera architecture** on Hi35XX chip..
 Our hand pose estimation achieved performance comparable to Google MediaPipe and Meta U-Track while maintaining a significantly lighter-weight model.
 We also applied human pose estimation to smart cameras for applications such as **elderly fall detection**, as well as to smart TVs for **fitness and body-motion applications**.
+We also developed a dual-camera architecture for HMI system in XR on Hi35xx chip.

 **2020 – Present**
 Focus on the development of the **Da Vinci NPU architecture**, while exploring algorithms and product applications built on the Da Vinci platform.
 More details to come.